 - CLALS works closely with the Universidad de la Habana to coordinate projects that are part of the Cuba Initiative, funded by the Christopher Reynolds Foundation.

-- The Universidad Tecnológica Centroamericana (UNITEC) has partnered with CLALS to host an event in June 2018 to launch a two-year report on the successes and challenges facing the Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH), as a part of the Center-sponsored project on Monitoring MACCIH and Anti-Impunity Efforts in Honduras.
+- The Universidad Tecnológica Centroamericana (UNITEC) partnered with CLALS to host an event in June 2018 in Tegucigalpa, Honduras, to launch a report on the successes and challenges facing the Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH), as a part of the Center project on Monitoring MACCIH and Anti-Impunity Efforts in Honduras.

 Non-Governmental Organizations, Community Organizations & Think-Tanks